innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 ```

-What happens when if we detect a red color?
+What happens when if we detect a red colour?

 ```python
 post(RULESET, {'color': 'red' });